Roth Conversions are Longevity Insurance

 So there you have it!
 You pay cash now (in extra taxes) for a Roth conversion.

-This is good because you expect your liability to grow over time (your investments get larger), and you are expected to take more and more out every year (via RMDs increasing over time).
+This is good because you expect your liability to grow over time (your investments get larger) and you are expected to take more and more out every year (via increasing RMDs).
 And don’t forget the big whammy.

 The big whammy is that you don’t have to guess what future tax rates will be once you pay taxes.
 The only thing we know about Congress is that they will play around with the tax code and make it more convoluted than it already is.

-With Roth conversions, you might get better returns than you can with traditional longevity insurance!
+With Roth conversions, you might get better returns than traditional longevity insurance!